kaiii0328/dt-SCAE-sed-tryout/README.md

 See:

     configs/features/features_params.py

 for tweaking the parameters.
 By default it extracts monophonic logmel coefficients (40 mel bands).
 Please be sure to process all the wav files componing the dataset

- **Cross-Validation and Evaluation**
+###**Cross-Validation and Evaluation**
---

 To execute an experiment, run: